22 / 3 / 2017 Midnight

 Ensuring services are staffed with the appropriate number and mix of clinical professionals is vital to the delivery of quality and safe care.

-NHS Improvement has now produced draft guidance on safe staffing management in acute and learning disability settings, and is seeking feedback on the draft documents until 3 February 2017.
+NHS Improvement (NHSI) has produced draft guidance on safe staffing management in community and mental health nursing settings.
+They are engaging on the draft documents until 28 April 2017.

 The draft improvement resources advise a flexible, pragmatic approach to safe staffing, and the use of evidence-based tools and appropriate skills mix to assess and meet local need.
 They present a variety of resources and case studies to help managers plan their staffing safely at strategic and operational levels.
 The draft documents point to the use of flexible staffing strategies, triangulation and comparison with similar services or teams, and the use of the whole multi-disciplinary team to ensure an agile and appropriate level of care to meet the needs of patients and staff.